Fuel ‘panic-buying’ in UK could see army to rescue | Malay Mail

 Questioned over the weekend, Transport Secretary Grant Shapps refused to rule out requesting military assistance.

-Britain’s shortage of lorry drivers is affecting many sectors including the food industry, although German supermarket Aldi on Monday insisted it was coping well with regards deliveries to its many UK stores.
+Britain’s shortage of lorry drivers is affecting many sectors including the food industry, although German supermarket Aldi today insisted it was coping well with regards deliveries to its many UK stores.

 Oil giant Shell meanwhile said it is “working hard to ensure supplies for customers”.